 Similarly, you cannot export the library module to a self-contained JAR file, as you would do

 for a true library.
 Instead, you must compile the library indirectly, by referencing the

 library in the dependent application and building that application.

 When you build an application that depends on a library module, the SDK tools compile the

 library into a temporary JAR file and use it in the main module, then uses the

 result to generate the

 .apk.
 In cases where a resource ID is defined in both the

 application and the library, the tools ensure that the resource declared in the application gets

-priority and that the resource in the library project is not compiled into the application
+priority and that the resource in the library module is not compiled into the application

 .apk.
 This gives your application the flexibility to either use or redefine any